>

 • I feel frustrated by my tinnitus

-Whether you use those words as voiced statements, or internal thoughts or non-verbal feelings, you are creating distress for yourself.
+Whether you use those words as voiced statements, or internal-dialogue (thoughts) or non-verbal feelings, you are creating distress for yourself.

 How does it make you feel when you tell yourself you hate something?